The topology of Calabi-Yau threefolds with Picard number three: Introduction

 \section{Introduction}

 \rm About 35 years ago, the author was asked by two colleagues in physics what restrictions there were on the cup-product cubic form on $H^2 (X, \Z)$ given by $D \mapsto D^3$ for a Calabi--Yau threefold $X$.
-Until now, we were only able to make rather weak statements in response to this question, but recent work now enables us to give a more revealing answer.
-The question becomes interesting when $b_2 (X) \ge 3$, and in this paper we concentrate on the case $b_2(X) =3$; the intervening three decades have suggested the following Motivating Question to the author: \bf Motivating Question. \rm Is the following true?
-If $X$ is a simply connected \CY threefold with $b_2 (X)=3$ and the cubic form defines a smooth real elliptic curve $C \subset \P^2 (\R )$, then either $C$ has two real connected components and the \Kahler cone $\calK (X)$ is contained in the cone on the bounded component of $C$ on which the cubic is positive, or $C$ has one real component and we are in the special case where the Hessian curve consists of three non-concurrent real lines.
+Until now, we were only able to make rather weak statements in response to this question, but recent work now enables us to give an answer with more content.
+The question becomes interesting when $b_2 (X) \ge 3$, and in this paper we concentrate on the case $b_2(X) =3$; the intervening three decades suggested the following Motivating Question to the author: \bf Motivating Question. \rm Is the following true?
+If $X$ is a \CY threefold with $b_2 (X)=3$ and the cup-product cubic form is smooth, therefore defining an elliptic curve with real locus $C \subset \P^2 (\R )$, then either $C$ has two connected components and the \Kahler cone $\calK (X)$ is contained in the cone on the bounded component of $C$ on which the cubic is positive, or $C$ has one real component and the Hessian curve of the cubic is reducible, consisting of three non-concurrent lines.

-\begin{rem} By considering a quintic in $\P ^4 (\C )$ with two singularities, each of which is analytically a cone on a del Pezzo surface, and its desingularization $X$, we note that the case with the real elliptic curve having one component and the singular Hessian noted above does occur (and the cubic is a Fermat cubic $x^3 + y^3 + z^3 =0$ in appropriate real coordinates).
-In the other case where the cubic is smooth but the Hessian is singular, the Hessian curve consists of one real line and two complex lines --- the author does know any examples where this case occurs, nor any examples where the elliptic curve $C$ has one real component and the Hessian is smooth.
-In the real coordinates introduced in Section 1, the Fermat cubic corresponds to $k=0$, the other cubic with singular Hessian corresponds to $k=-2$, the cubics with one real component and smooth Hessian correspond to $k<1$ and $k\ne -2$ or $0$, and those with two real components correspond to $k>1$. \end{rem}
+\begin{rem} The cases with reducible Hessian do commonly occur: for one possibility we consider the desingularization of a quintic in $\P ^4 (\C )$ with two singularities, each of which is analytically a cone on a del Pezzo surface, and for another we take the desingularization of a hypersurface of bidegree $(3,3)$ in $\P^2 \times \P^2$ with one such singularity.
+The Hessian curve in the first case consists of three real lines and in the second case one real and two complex lines.
+In the real coordinates introduced in Section 1, the corresponding invariant $k$ is $0$ and $-2$ respectively.

+The answer however to the question as posed is in fact no, as there are some known examples where the real elliptic curve $C$ has one component and the Hessian is smooth.
+Three such examples arise from hypersurfaces in weighted projective space and are included in the list given in Appendix C of \cite{HLY}.
+If we consider for instance a quasi-smooth hypersurface $X_{10}$ of degree 10 in weighted projective space $\P(1,1,2,3,3)$, there is a curve (isomorphic to $\P^1$) of singularities.
+Taking a crepant resolution, we obtain a \CY threefold $X$ with $b_2 (X) =3$.
+With respect to a suitable basis of $H^2(X, \Z )$ the cubic form is given explicitly in Appendix C of \cite{HLY} as